-- Wood chips are essential in masterbuilt smoker as they create a smoky flavor by producing smoke.
+- Wood chips are essential in masterbuilt smokers as they create a smoky flavor by producing smoke.
 If you want intense smoke, use dry chips, as they burn faster.
 For less intense smoke, you can soak the chips for at least 30 minutes before using them.

 - Always check on the grease level on the grease tray.
 You have to empty the grease tray regularly before it gets full with grease.
 Don’t wait until the last minute.

 - You should open the smoker door only when necessary.
-Closing the door will solve wood flare up and longer cooking time problems.
+Closing the door will solve wood flare-up and longer cooking time problems.

 - Clean the wood chip tray before and after every use to avoid wood ashes buildup.